Learn about the difference between hard and soft water by mixing some of your own in this hard water experiment.

 - dish soap

 Begin by labeling one cup “plain” and the other “hard” and then put water in each of the two cups.
-Stir a spoonful of plaster of Paris calcium sulfate) into the cup labeled hard.
+Stir a spoonful of plaster of Paris (calcium sulfate) into the cup labeled hard.
 It’s not entirely soluble, but that’s okay.
-Just stir it in, and then rest assured that it’s fine for some to sink down to the bottom of the cup.
+It’s fine for some to sink down to the bottom of the cup.
 By adding calcium to the water you are creating your own hard water to test.

 We’re going to observe how soap has difficulty lathering in hard water.
 Add a few drops of dish soap into each cup and stir it in.
 My daughter is handling the soft water throughout the experiment while my son is handing the hard water cup.